ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 The code above contains two helper functions that will allow us to disable and enable player movement.
 We need to prevent players who are at the starting positions from moving.

-!!! tip
-    Any function that doesn't need to be accessed outside of the script should be marked as `local`.
-This doesn't include functions that are overridden like `Tick`.
+!!! tip "Any function that doesn't need to be accessed outside of the script should be marked as `local`.
+This doesn't include functions that are overridden like `Tick`."

 ### Move Player to Starting Line